If you’re looking for a fun, bright and tasty East African fish stew, you’re in the right place.

 You could easily find something like this stew anywhere from Mozambique to Kenya, a 2500-mile stretch that covers most of Africa’s east coast.
 The recipe relies on vegetables, fish and shrimp or crab, coconut milk, and a bit of curry powder.

 You can buy curry powder in pretty much any supermarket in America, and canned coconut milk isn’t much harder to find.
 What’s more, coconut water — the water inside a coconut you see people drinking on desert islands — has become some sort of fitness fad and cartons of it are popping up all over in markets.
 If you can find coconut water, you can use it in this stew in place of regular water to add one more layer of flavor.

 I like to make a quick fish broth for the stew using the heads and bones from the fish I just caught, but you can skip that if you don’t want to bother.
-I have instructions for the broth below.
+I have instructions for the broth here.

 What fish to use?
 I used striped bass, but pretty much any fish you can think of would be fine.
-In general I’d aim for a white, lean fish — wallleye, perch, bass, catfish, snapper, rockfish, grouper, cod or haddock, etc., etc. — but you could do this with tuna, or salmon, or a warm water fish like Spanish or king mackerel or wahoo.
+In general I’d aim for a white, lean fish — walleye, perch, bass, catfish, snapper, rockfish, grouper, cod or haddock, etc., etc. — but you could do this with tuna, or salmon, or a warm water fish like Spanish or king mackerel or wahoo.
 You get the point.

-I serve this fish stew alongside coconut rice: Medium- or long-grain rice cooked in coconut water and a little coconut milk (3 tablespoons per 1 cup of uncooked rice).
+I serve this East African fish stew alongside coconut rice: Medium- or long-grain rice cooked in coconut water and a little coconut milk (3 tablespoons per 1 cup of uncooked rice).
 But regular rice, or even just bread would be fine.